 h.
 Interfaces external to the software item [TS, ICD; PDR];

 i.
-Reuse requirements (see ECSS-Q-ST-80 clause 6.2.7) [TS, SRS; PDR].
+Reuse requirements (see ECSS-Q-ST-80 clause 6.2.7) [TS, SRS; PDR];

+j.
+Requirements to contribute to the treatment of security risks that are evaluated not acceptable [TS, SRS,ICD; PDR].

+Protection of private data is part of the security specifications.

 Definition of functional and performance requirements for in flight modification

 When in flight modification is specified for flight software, the supplier shall perform analysis of the specific implications for the software design and validation processes and include the functional and performance requirements in the technical specification, including in case of use of automatic code generation.